Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 Every ancient tribe had a leader who kept the group united and ensured everyone had the necessary resources to survive.
 So those who followed the leader were more likely to get food, stay safe, and have children.

-On the other hand, if someone disobeyed the leader, they would likely be expelled from the group and that was basically a death sentence.
+On the other hand, if someone disobeyed the leader, they would likely be expelled from the group, and that was basically a death sentence.

 So we are descendants of people who lived in groups and obeyed the leader.

-In addition, if we consider Maslow’s hierarchy of needs, we see that by staying in the group, we’re fulfilling three needs – Physiological, Safety, and Belonging.
-And then we might be able to climb higher and achieve self-actualization.
+In addition, if we consider Maslow’s hierarchy of needs, we see that by staying in the group, we’re fulfilling three basic needs: Physiological, Safety, and Belonging.

 That’s why there’s a strong connection between authority and obedience.